man and sad woman on date

 Losing the one we love is, hands down, one of the most emotionally taxing and difficult parts of the human experience.
 And for some, it causes a very specific anxiety that makes the idea of a lost or ended relationship particularly harrowing.

-Whether wittingly or unwittingly, those who struggle with abandonment issues live in such fear of losing someone that they can behave in a way that actually pushes people to leave.
+Whether wittingly or unwittingly, those who struggle with abandonment issues can live in such fear of losing someone that they behave in a way that actually pushes people to leave.
 According to Healthline.com, this phenomenon is a self-protective mechanism that provides an element of control.
 They aren’t surprised by the loss when it happens because they helped to orchestrate it.

 • Inhibiting the development of healthy bonds